remp2020/remp/Campaign/README.md

 - Display the banner which is part of the campaign with the most variants.
 - If there are more of them, display the banner with the most recently updated campaign.

+#### Collapsible banner state storing

+Collapsible banner stores its collapse state and displays in the same state on the next display (expanded, collapsed).
+If user collapses campaign banner then it displays collapsed on the next display and vice versa.

+In collapsible banner settings there is a toggle to override this behaviour and display banner always in initial state.

 ### Admin integration with Beam Journal

 Beam Journal API (also known as Segments API) provides API for retrieving information about ongoing campaigns.